 3. Score Your Loaf Before Cooking

-The tool you use for scoring needs to be sharp a razor type tool, or a Lame is best for this, unfortunately, the sharpest knife you have in your kitchen will still not be sharp enough.
+The tool you use for scoring needs to be sharp.
+A razor-type tool or a Lame is best for this.
+Unfortunately, the sharpest knife in your kitchen will still not be sharp enough.

-You can see the scoring tool I use which does the job every time here at Amazon it is also interchangeable meaning it comes with a straight blade as well as a curved one.
+You can see the scoring tool I use, which does the job every time at Amazon.
+It is also interchangeable, meaning it comes with a straight blade and a curved one.

 Quick Dutch Oven Bread Recipies

-More recipe books can be found in my Dutch Oven Cookbook Guide here…
+More recipe books can be found in my ultimate Dutch Oven Cookbook list.

 Dutch Oven Bread No-Knead

-I have a recipe for a quick no-knead Dutch oven bread here…
+I have a recipe for a quick, no-knead Dutch oven bread.
+Check it out.

 Dutch Oven Bread Le Creuset Style